Door Screen Replacement: A Step-By-Step Guide

 Once your screen is set securely in the frame, you can roll the spline into the grooves.
 Before rolling the spline into place, you need to measure out the right amount.
 Use the same method as we discussed with the door screen - leave some excess material so you can cut it down to the right length.

-Once you’ve measured out how much spline you need, you can roll it into the grooves over the screen using you spline roller.
-Remember to keep the screen taut while rolling in the spline and don’t use too much pressure as you don’t want to cut the screen.
+Once you've measured out how much spline you need, you can roll it into the grooves over the screen using your spline roller.
+Remember to keep the screen taut while rolling in the spline and don't use too much pressure as you don't want to cut the screen.

 After you roll the spline around the entire frame, cut any excess material and secure it in the grooves.
 It's good measure to go over once more with a screwdriver or spline roller to make sure it's in place and tightly secured.